 - It has a strong metallic chuck grip for steady bits

-- Short battery life, you have to get a back up for all day projects
+- With short battery life, you have to get a backup for all-day projects

 2. DEWALT DCD791D2 20V Max Cordless drill kit

 This is our favorite heavy-duty 20 Volter because of its ½ inch chuck that allows you to dig larger holes and work with larger bits.